-B.18.13 Meter action
+B.19.13 Meter action

 In previous versions of the specification, metering was done through a Meter instruction.
-This version replaces this with a Meter action (EXT-379).
+This version replaces that instruction with a Meter action (EXT-379).
 As the result, multiple meters can be attached to a flow entry, and meters can be used in group buckets.